ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Set parameters associated with running ensembles.

 ``DO_ENSEMBLE``: (Default: false)
    Flag that determines whether to run a set of ensemble forecasts (for each set of specified cycles).
 If this is set to true, ``NUM_ENS_MEMBERS`` forecasts are run for each cycle, each with a different set of stochastic seed values.
 When false, a single forecast is run for each cycle.
+Valid values: ``True`` | ``False``

 ``NUM_ENS_MEMBERS``: (Default: 1)
    The number of ensemble members to run if ``DO_ENSEMBLE`` is set to true.
 This variable also controls the naming of the ensemble member directories.
 For example, if ``NUM_ENS_MEMBERS`` is set to 8, the member directories will be named *mem1, mem2, ..., mem8*.
 If it is set to 08 (with a leading zero), the member directories will be named *mem01, mem02, ..., mem08*.
 However, after reading in the number of characters in this string (in order to determine how many leading zeros, if any, should be placed in the names of the member directories), the workflow generation scripts strip away those leading zeros.
 Thus, in the variable definitions file (``GLOBAL_VAR_DEFNS_FN``), this variable appears with its leading zeros stripped.
 This variable is not used unless ``DO_ENSEMBLE`` is set to true.